 The course has two 75-minute quizzes.
-These quizzes are "closed-book," but you may utilize during each quiz one two-sided page (8.5" × 11") of notes, typed or written, and a pen or pencil, nothing else.
+These quizzes are "closed-book," but you may utilize during each quiz one two-sided page $(8.5" \times 11")$ of handwritten or typed notes, blank scrap paper, and a pen or pencil, nothing else.